learn-co-curriculum/dsc-object-oriented-shopping-cart-lab/README.md

 # Object Oriented Shopping Cart - Lab

 ## Introduction
-In this lab, you'll be mimicking the functionality of a shopping cart with our knowledge of object oriented Python.
+In this lab, you'll be mimicking the functionality of a shopping cart with your knowledge of object-oriented programming in Python.
 Your shopping cart will be able to add items of different quantities and prices to the cart, calculate discounts, keep track of what items have been added, and void transactions.

 ## Objectives